Affonso Eduardo Reidy

-Affonso Eduardo Reidy (Paris, 26 October 1909 - Rio de Janeiro, 10 August 1964) was a Brazilian architect.
+Affonso Eduardo Reidy (26 October 1909–10 August 1964) was a Brazilian architect.
 He was the son of an English father and a Brazilian mother.
 Reidy entered the Escola Nacional de Belas Artes in Rio de Janeiro at age 17.
-He apprenticed with the French urban planner Alfred Agache (1875-1959) during his studies.
+He apprenticed with the French urban planner Alfred Agache (1875–1959) during his studies.
 Reidy graduated and became an architect in 1930.
-Lúcio Costa appointed him as a teaching assistant to the architect Gregori Warchavchik (1896-1972) at the Escola Nacional de Belas Artes in the same year.
+Lúcio Costa appointed him as a teaching assistant to the architect Gregori Warchavchik (1896–1972) at the Escola Nacional de Belas Artes in the same year.

 MAM—Museum of Modern Art, Rio de Janeiro.

 Pedregulho Housing Development, Benfica neighborhood of Rio de Janeiro.